-- Name, location, and dates of the conference.
+- Name, location, and dates of travel.
 Is this an annual meeting or a special conference?

-- Have you received travel funds from CIBS or its sub units (e.g. CIBER, BIE, NABPP) over the past 12 months?
-If yes, please detail the amounts, dates, and conferences attended.
+- Have you received travel funds from CIBS over the past 12 months?
+If yes, please detail the amounts, dates, and purposes/deliverables.

 - Outline the benefits that you, your department, and CIBS would receive from your activity.

-- Prepare an estimated travel budget to include the travel costs for this trip.
-Include (1) registration fees, (2) meals and accommodations, (3) transportation costs and (4) any special costs.
+- Prepare an estimated travel budget.
+Include (1) registration fees, (2) meals and accommodations, (3) transportation costs, and (4) any other costs.
 Deduct the amounts available from other sources, and identify the amount requested from CIBS.